About IBS

 To maintain a safe, nurturing learning environment and culture, the Office of Biomedical Education encourages all learners to report any concerns or incidents that might detract from its mission.
 These concerns may range from a lack of professionalism or curriculum concern to reports of mistreatment.
 Please click on the link to report any observed incidents about UK College of Medicine faculty, staff, or students.
 The more detail provided, the more likely College of Medicine leadership will be able to reach an appropriate resolution.
 Every effort will be made to preserve the anonymity of the person reporting.
 College of Medicine leadership will not disclose any identifiable information unless the student gives explicit permission to do so.

-Circumstances involving discrimination or harassment can be referred directly to the University of Kentucky Office of Institutional Equity and Equal Opportunity, 859-257-8927.
+Circumstances involving discrimination or harassment can be referred directly to the University of Kentucky Office of Equal Opportunity, 859-257-8927.

 Report Incident